 How to Upload Your GPS Tracks File to BaseCamp.

-(You will need to have the Garmin BaseCamp Software loaded on your computer.
-It you don’t have BaseCamp loaded then you will need to download the software and install it on your computer.
+(You will need to have the Garmin BaseCamp software loaded on your computer.
+If you don’t have BaseCamp loaded then you will need to download the software and install it on your computer.
 It is free software.
 Download by clicking this link: Garmin BaseCamp )